-For the first quarter of 2014, revenue of \$1.3 billion was within the range of our published guidance.
-Non-IFRS adjusted net earnings per share of \$0.26 for the first quarter of 2014 was above the range of our published guidance, primarily

-Our guidance includes a range for adjusted net earnings per share (which is a non-IFRS measure and is defined below).
+Q2 2014 Guidance Actual IFRS revenue (in billions) \$1.375 to \$1.475 \$ 1.472 Non-IFRS adjusted net earnings per share (diluted) \$0.20 to \$0.26 \$ 0.25 for adjusted net earnings per share (which is a non-IFRS measure and is defined below).
 We believe non-IFRS adjusted net earnings is an important measure for investors to understand our core operating performance and to compare our operating results with those of our competitors.
 A reconciliation of non-IFRS adjusted net earnings to IFRS net earnings is set forth below.